MohitAswani/ReactJSCourse/9_effects_reducers_context/NOTES.md

 * We are only allowed to use hooks in the function component or custom hooks.

-* We are not allowed to use hooks in top level of the component function.
+* We are only allowed to use hooks in top level of the component function.
 Not inside a callback or a nested function.

 * Add anything we use inside a useEffect as a dependency.
 One exception to this rule is that we should not add the state updating functions of useState or useReducer as dependencies since they are guaranteed by react to never change.